Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 Flip Direction
    Flips the start and end of a stroke.
 Show Directions
-   Displays stroke drawing direection with a bigger green dot of the start point and a smaller red dot for the end point.
+   Displays stroke drawing direction with a bigger green dot of the start point and a smaller red dot for the end point.

 Reproject Strokes